kev-n14/pp1-miracle-of-the-sun/README.md

 HTML & CSS Coding Best Practices
 Google HTML/CSS Style Guide
 Getting started with your Portfolio Projects can be daunting, planning your project can make it a lot easier to tackle, take small steps to reach the final outcome and enjoy the process!

+### User stories
+First Time Visitor Goals
+* As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+* As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+* As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
+I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+Returning Visitor Goals
+As a Returning Visitor, I want to find information about coding challenges.
+As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+As a Returning Visitor, I want to find community links.
+Frequent User Goals
+As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+As a Frequent User, I want to check to see if there are any new blog posts.
+As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+Design
+Colour Scheme
+The two main colours used are Code Insititue red, and white.
+Typography
+The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+Imagery
+Imagery is important.
+The large, background hero image is designed to be striking and catch the user's attention.
+It also has a modern, energetic aesthetic.
+Wireframes
+Home Page Wireframe - View

+Mobile Wireframe - View

+Contact Us Page Wireframe - View